aribish/sdl2_gui/DOCS.md

 ```

 #### `GUI_Button* GUI_NewButton(GUI_Context *context, int width, int height, int borderWidth, SDL_Color fillColor, SDL_Color borderColor, GUI_Text *textContent, GUI_Image *imageContent)`
 Generates a button with no events attached.
 If 0 is passed for `borderWidth`, no border is drawn and `borderColor` is ignored. `textContext` and `imageContext` can be NULL, in which case they will be ignored.
 If both values passed are non-NULL, the image will be drawn above the text.
-These content components are drawn in the center of the button, and are **not** freed if `GUI_FreeComponent` is called on the parent button component..
+These content components are drawn in the center of the button, and are **not** freed if `GUI_FreeComponent` is called on the parent button component.

 #### `void GUI_FreeButton(GUI_Context *context, GUI_Button *button)`
 Read the section for `GUI_FreeText` for details.
 Do not use this function.